 Pumapungo Photo Gallery

-We generally aren’t the type to visit many museums on our travels, but we genuinely enjoyed this one.
+Even if you aren’t a museum person, we think that a visit to Pumapungo is worth it because of the variety of topics and displays it contains.
 Following are some photos of our visit to the Pumapungo museum and ruins.
-We haven’t posted all the photos we took because you should go see this place for yourself if you are in Cuenca!
+But, you should go see this place for yourself if you are in Cuenca!